ubisoft/ubisoft-laforge-FFHQ-UV-Intrinsics/readme.md

 We will provide a blender script to render these textures  in blender 3D.

 ## Cite
-This dataset was built using MoSAR model.
+This dataset was built using the MoSAR model.
 If you use this datase please cite the following work:

 ```
 @article{dib2023mosar,
-  author    = {Dib, Abdallah and Hafemann, Luiz Gustavo and Got, Emeline and Anderson, Trevor and Fadaeinejad, Amin and Cruz, Rafale M.O and Carbonneau, Marc-André},
+  author    = {Dib, Abdallah and Hafemann, Luiz G. and Got, Emeline and Anderson, Trevor and Fadaeinejad, Amin and Cruz, Rafael M.O and Carbonneau, Marc-André},
   title     = {MoSAR: Monocular Semi-Supervised Model For Avatar Reconstruction Using Differentiable Shading},
   journal   = {ArXiv},
-  year      = {2023},
+  year      = {2024},
 }
 ```